-Students can quickly assess their designs or aspects of their ideas against the design criteria they created previously to assess their success or suitability for the user.
-They could also assess it against the Design Ventura Judging Criteria.
+students can quickly assess designs or aspects of their ideas against the design criteria to assess their success or suitability for the user.

 At this stage each team should have a final idea that they plan to refine into a 3D prototype.
 Ask teams to remind themselves of their design criteria - does their final idea meet these criteria?
 Does the design solve a problem for their target audience?
 Can it be sustainable, or does it encourage sustainability?
 Is it possible to manufacture the product within budget?
 Is it suitable to be sold in the Design Museum Shop?